phu-n-tran/StoreFront_Team30/project_proposal/Project Requirement.md

   - The system will be able to handle a large amount of users through various techniques which include usage of balance switches if user counts turn out to be too high.
 If the system gets too overloaded, then we will design a method to distribute server load across different servers to help balance the load.
 - User Interface
   - Our user interface will make use of various techniques that should allow for better usability.
 This includes not overwhelming a user with too many options, active feedback based on what is being done, as well as ensuring that users have an easy time using our website.
 On top of this we will ensure that our UI (user interface) is consistent and simple across the board to allow both new and old users an easier time using our website.

-Non-functional requirements include many things such as performance, scalability, security, endurance, usability, and stability.
-Our goal for these non-function requirements would be to hit most of these for our final product.
-For performance, we plan on having our website able to support a large amount of users.
-For scalability, we are going to try to efficiently manage how we access our database to allow for easy expansion as well as code our front-end in a way where we could easily modify one section without effecting the others.
-For security, we are planning on working making sure our authentication system works effectively for individual accounts.
-For usability, users will be able to easily and effectively navigate our website regardless of their personal circumstances.
-And finally for stability, our website should be able to handle a large amount of users without effecting another users experience.
-Overall, the website should be easy to use for both users and programmers alike as well as being able to efficiently handle large numbers of users.